 If you have specific questions about the English department's doctoral program, E-mail Marjorie Howes.

 About Our Program

-Boston College’s Ph.D. in English offers the opportunity to study with nationally recognized faculty in many periods, authors, and critical and theoretical streams.
-Candidates have the opportunity to select from a wide range of courses, and proceed through a streamlined series of exams culminating in a dissertation field exam and the writing of the dissertation.
+Boston College’s Ph.D. in English offers the opportunity to study with nationally recognized faculty in many periods, authors, and critical and theoretical approaches.
+Candidates choose from a wide range of courses and proceed through a streamlined series of exams culminating in a dissertation prospective exam and the writing of the dissertation.

 Our Student-Faculty Ratio

-We have intentionally kept each entering class small–from four to five students each year–in order to encourage extensive faculty/student interaction and mentoring.
-Guided by full-time faculty of over 41 members, our students receive valuable individual attention during their years with us.
+We have intentionally kept each entering class small - four or five students each year–in order to encourage extensive faculty/student interaction and mentoring.
+Guided by a full-time faculty of over 41 members, our students receive valuable individual attention at each stage.

 Our Individually Tailored Curriculum

 Students design their own field exams in consultation with their faculty advisors.
 The small size of our doctoral program enables unusual faculty-student ratios and flexibility in designing programs.
 Four doctoral seminars, a course in Composition Theory and Pedagogy and an Advanced Research Colloquium are required.
 The rest of your course work is up to you, and is built around graduate courses, tutorials, and directed research.
 Each student shapes his or her own program to prepare for three sequential oral examinations and a doctoral dissertation.

 Full Funding for Five Years